-- DEFAULT.
-Respects the separator defined by the USAGE format of the field.
-This is the default value. - ☐ SLASH.
-Uses a slash (/) to separate date components. - DASH.
-Uses a dash (-) to separate date components.
+L DEFAULT, which respects the separator defined by t he USAGE format of the field.

+- SLASH, which uses a slash (/) to separate date components. - ☐ DASH, which uses a dash (-) to separate date components. - BLANK, which uses a blank to separate date components. - DOT, which uses a dot (.) to separate date components. - NONE, which does not separate date components.

-■ BLANK.
-Uses a blank to separate date components.
-DOT.
-Uses a dot (.) to separate date components. ■ NONE.
-Does not separate date components.
-Note: DATE_ORDER and DATE_SEPARATOR override the specified date order for all date and date time displays unless they include a translation display option (T,Tr, t, or tr), in which case the specified order is produced.
+□ DATE_ORDER and DATE_SEPARATOR override the specified date order for all date and datetime displays unless they include a translation display option (T,Tr, t, or tr), in which case the specified order is produced.
 To limit the scope to a request, use the ON TABLE SET phrase.

-To use these settings with the Dialogue Manager system variables, (for example, &DATE, &TOD, &YMD, &DATEfmt, and &DATXfmt) append the suffix .DATE_LOCALE to the system variable.
+☐ To use these settings with the Dialogue Manager system variables, (for example, &DATE, &TOD, &YMD, &DATEfmt, and &DATXfmt) append the suffix .DATE_LOCALE to the system variable.
 This allows system variables that are localized to coexist with non-localized system variables.
-This parameter is not supported with FORMAT EXL2K and FORMAT XLSX report output.